Les Oliviers with WiFi & Pool

 |Further details indoors|

 The gite has a comfortable living room with sofa, table and chairs and is open plan to the kitchen, fitted with electric oven, gas hob, fridge, dishwasher and microwave.
-Naturally for breakfast we provide a coffee maker, kettle and toaster.
+There is a coffee maker, kettle and toaster.

 The bedroom has a built in wardrobe, double bed with cool fresh sheets and luxurious en suite shower room with wc and wash hand basin.
 All towels are provided, including those for the pool.

-A flat screen TV receives both French and English channels, there is high speed internet access for your personal use.
+A flat screen TV receives English channels, there is free high speed internet access for your personal use.

 |Further details outdoors|

 French doors open onto a private covered terrace equipped with furniture and a barbeque for outdoor dining, and access to the garden areas and heated infinity swimming pool (10 x 5m) with spacious sun bathing area, pool house and a view of the village & chateau.